michaelmayer-hpe/Labs/Docker/README.md

 Depending on the context of the Lab, you may already have enough machines available (5) to run the Swarm part, or you may need to create them.
 In that case, continue with this part, if not, skip to the next one.

 docker-machine is a docker tool that can be used to deploy docker hosts on various cloud platforms (AWS, Azure, Digital Ocean, Openstack, etc...).
-We will use this tool to deploy 5 nodes that will be used later in the swarm part.
+We will use this tool to deploy 5 nodes that will be used later in the Swarm part.
 Docker machine simply deploys a server on your favorite provider and then install the latest release of docker engine.

 The following command will deploy one node to our openstack environment but will not run it yet.